 As part of the Initial Proposal Process, the Rocky Habitat Working Group will synthesize a suite of site proposals using the Rocky Habitat Web Mapping Tool.
-This working group recommendation will be informed by the best available science and consist of recommended public proposals.
-Additional areas may be evaluated for consideration as time and capacity allows.
-All public proposals reviewed and recommended by the Working Group will be incorporated into the Working Group Proposal Packet.
+This Working

-20 The Rocky Habitat Mapping Tool was created to guide proposal synthesis and may not include all data and information necessary for proposal creation and review.
+20 The Rocky Habitat Web Mapping Tool was created to guide proposal synthesis and may not include all data and information necessary for proposal creation and review.
 Based on proposal contents, additional information may need to be incorporated by the proposing entity.
 Staff at the OCMP should be consulted to help determine accessibility of external datasets.